-Firstly, a blood pressure is the force that your blood pushes on the walls of the arteries.
-If you have high blood then essentially there is a strain on the arteries and the heart.
+Firstly, blood pressure is the force that your blood pushes on the walls of the arteries.
+If you have high blood pressure then essentially there is a strain on the arteries and the heart.
 This can increase the risk of heart disease but also, strokes and kidney disease.

 Around 30% of adults in England have high blood pressure but most don’t know they have the condition.
 It often presents no symptoms, but it’s important because it raises the risk of serious health problems such as heart disease and stroke.
-A blood pressure test is quick and painless, and provides people with an instant result.
+A blood pressure test is quick and painless and provides people with an instant result.

 Secondly, it is essential that a person has enough cholesterol in their bodies in order to work effectively.
 However, too much cholesterol can cause our arteries to become blocked, which increases our risk of heart disease and stroke.